 The maid of honor's gown was of moss green satin with Grecian sleeves and ribbons accenting the Princess line waist.
-The bridesmaid was dressed similarly in gold.
-Their bouquets consisted of a cascade of fall flowers with matching halos.
+The bridesmaid was dressed fall flowers with matching halos.

-The reception was held at the bride's parents' home in following the ceremony.
+The reception was held at the bride's parents' home in

-The bridegroom's parents hosted the rehearsal dinner which was held at the Harvard Club in Boston.
+The bridegroom's parents hosted the rehearsal dinner which was held at the Harvard

-Mrs. Henderson is a graduate maid of honor.
-Bridesmaid was of Beaver Country Day School Patricia Ann Deware of Houston. in Brookline, Mass., Vermont Best man was Douglas Guthier College and Trinity University of Galveston.
-Guests were seat- in San Antonio.
-Her husband was graduated from Trinity Uniof Perrysville, Ind., John Hol- versity and received a degree of Master of International Man-Graduate School of International The bride, given in marriage Management in Phoenix, Ariz.
+Mrs. Henderson is a graduate Patricia Ann DeWare of Houston. in Brookline, Mass., Vermont Best man was Douglas Guthier College and Trinity University ed by Thomas J. Bookwalter was graduated from Trinity Uniof Master of International Man-Graduate School of International The bride, given in marriage Management in Phoenix, Ariz.

-December 5.5.
+December S.S.
 Visit Slated

-Ken King, Social Security Representative for the San Angelo Social Security Office. has scheduled his December visit to Ozona.
-He will be at the County Courthouse on Wednesday, December 19 from 10:30 a.m. to 12:00 noon.
+Ken King, Social Security Representative for the San Angelo Social Security Office, has scheduled his December visit to Ozona.
+He will be at the County Courthouse on Wednesday.
+December 19 from 10:30 a.m. to 12:00 noon.